The Conjuring: The Devil Made Me Do It: Plot

-The Warrens return to their house in Connecticut to investigate further.
-Drew reveals that he has found a book of Stregherian witchcraft which states that for the curse to be lifted, the altar used by the occultist must be destroyed.
-Ed is affected by the curse, a totem being discovered in a vase of flowers delivered to the house, but is stopped by Drew when attacking Lorraine.
-When they realize Katie attended nearby Fairfield University, they begin to assume the occultist is operating in the area.
-Lorraine returns to Kastner for help, and he reveals that he had secretly raised a daughter, Isla, in violation of the requirement of clerical celibacy in the Catholic Church.
-As he researched the occult, Isla grew fascinated in it, later becoming the occultist.
-Kastner tells Lorraine that Isla's altar must be in the tunnels underneath the house, leading her into them before Isla finds and kills him.
-Ed soon arrives and finds his way into the tunnels through a locked drain hole with a sledgehammer.
-He is briefly bewitched by Isla and attempts to kill Lorraine, but she forces him to recall the time they first met, reminding him of their love.
-Ed regains his senses and destroys the altar, saving himself, Lorraine and Arne.
-Isla arrives at her broken altar, only to be killed by the demon she had summoned after failing to complete the curse.
+A book of Stregherian witchcraft states that for the curse to be lifted, the occultist's altar must be destroyed.
+Ed is affected by the curse when a totem is discovered in the Warren's house; he almost stabs Lorraine but is stopped by their assistant Drew.
+Kastner reveals that the occultist is in fact his daughter, Isla.
+He had secretly raised her in violation of the requirement of clerical celibacy in the Catholic Church.
+As he researched the occult, Isla grew fascinated by it and became an occultist.
+He leads Lorraine into the tunnels underneath the house, where her altar is but Isla kills her father, then curses Ed and Arne, causing Ed to try to kill Lorraine and Arne to try and kill himself.
+Ed regains his senses when Lorraine reminds him of their love, and destroys the altar, saving Arne as well.
+Isla is killed by the demon she'd summoned after failing to complete the curse.

-Ed places the cup from the altar in the artifact room, along with the Valak painting and the Annabelle doll.
-Arne is convicted of manslaughter but ends up serving a sentence of only five years, marrying Debbie while in prison.
-Ed shows Lorraine a gazebo like the one in which they first kissed.
+Ed places the cup from the altar in the Warrens' artifact room, along with the Valak painting and the Annabelle doll.
+Arne is convicted of manslaughter and serves a sentence of five years, marrying Debbie while in prison.